identw/build-nginx/README.md

 # About
-For build nginx with custom openssl libs for Ubuntu
+For build nginx with custom openssl libs for Ubuntu or any another changes for nginx source code.

 Default: with openssl 1.0.1f for ubuntu 16.04